 In California specifically, it is illegal to cultivate, transport, sell, furnish or give away spores capable of producing mushrooms which contain a controlled substance.
 Although, psilocybin spores are legal in California when “lawfully obtained and used for bona fide research, instruction or analysis” that is approved by the Research Advisory Panel.

-In short, manufacturing and selling psilocybin sales for research purposes is a great opportunity for operators looking to enter the legal psychedelic market.
+In short, manufacturing and selling psilocybin spores for research purposes is a great opportunity for operators looking to enter the legal psychedelic market.
 Although, the risk is not non-existent.
 To protect their business and interests, psilocybin spore manufacturers and sellers should meet with an attorney to conduct a state by state regulatory assessment, draft risk-mitigating contracts and disclaimers, and establish a comprehensive compliance protocol to ensure that their operations do not contribute to activity that may be considered a violation of the CSA or applicable state law.

 Manzuri Law Psychedelic Attorneys